cjdoris/pAdicExtensions/docs/ramification-polygons.md

 > {:.ret}
 {:.intrinsic}

-True if rs is a valid assignment of residues to P, i.e. if there exists an Eisenstein polynomial with these residues.
+True if `rs` is a valid assignment of residues to `P`, i.e. if there exists an Eisenstein polynomial with these residues.
 When true, also returns a polynomial whose roots are the possible leading p-adic coefficients of the constant coefficient.

 **Parameters**
 - `Partial := false`: When true, rs may be a partial assignment (i.e. have some undefined entries) and the check becomes necessary but not sufficient for exisence.